Bachelor's Degree Requirements

 A major, minor, or area of concentration is not required for the Bachelor of University Studies degree.

 - Complete at least 32 semester hours at Morehead State University, with the last 16 hours preceding graduation earned from MSU.
-Fifty percent of the hours required for the major or area of concentration must be credit earned at MSU.
+Correspondence courses do not satisfy this requirement.
+Fifty percent of the hours required for the major or area of concentration must be credit earned at Morehead State University.
 Exceptions may be made with permission of the dean of the college in which the major or area of concentration is granted.

 - Bachelor of Science degree candidates must complete a minimum of 60 semester hours in science or science-related fields.

-- Complete 36 semester hours of general education courses.
+- Complete 48 semester hours of general education courses.
 (See Teacher Education requirements for more specific general education course requirements.)
 Some degree programs require specific courses within each general education category.
-Some degree programs require specific courses within each general education category.
-Refer to the specific program elsewhere in this catalog for detailed program/course information.
+Please refer to your program elsewhere in this catalog for detailed course information.
+Listed below are the general education course requirements.

-- Complete a three credit hour FYS - First Year Seminar during the first semester if the student begins as a freshman or transfers to MSU with less than 24 credit hours.
+- Complete a one credit hour MSU 101: Discovering University Life course during the student's first semester if the student begins as a freshman or transfers to MSU with less than 24 credit hours.

 - A bachelor's degree and an associate degree may be applied for at the same degree date.
 However, no more than one bachelor's and one associate degree will be awarded at the same date.
 A student may not apply for an AA degree once qualified for the bachelor's degree.
 A student may not apply for a Bachelor of University Studies as a second degree.

 - Cross listed courses can only be taken once for credit.
-If a cross listed course is taken a second time using the different prefix it will be considered a repeat and the last grade received will stand.
+If a cross listed course is taken a second time using the different prefix it will be considered a repeat.

-Note: Credit earned by examination cannot exceed 32 semester hours toward a baccalaureate degree or 16 semester hours toward an associate degree.
+Note: Credit earned by a combination of correspondence courses and credit by examination cannot exceed 32 semester hours toward a baccalaureate degree or 16 semester hours toward an associate degree.
+Correspondence enrollment will not be considered in the determination of full-time status.